DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

 ------|------|------------
 appointmentData? | [AppointmentModel](./scheduler.md#appointmentmodel) | The appointment's displayed metadata.
-formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the locale. recurringIconComponent | ComponentType&lt;object&gt; | A component that renders an icon for recurring appointments inside the AppointmentTooltip. children? | ReactNode | A React node used to render the additional part of the tooltip content.
+formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the locale. recurringIconComponent | ComponentType&lt;object&gt; | A component that renders an icon that indicates a recurring appointment. children? | ReactNode | A React node that renders custom elements in the tooltip.

 ### AppointmentTooltip.CommandButtonProps